lakhvinder1664/lakhvinder1664/README.md

 👋 Hi, I'm front-end developer with skills in Figma, HTML, CSS, Bootstrap.
 I also have 6+ months of off-page SEO experience.

-🎮 Outside of coding, I enjoy volleyball, gaming, and love eating foods!
+🎮 Outside of coding, I enjoy volleyball, gaming, reading Manga and love eating foods!

 ---